jdoid/MyCardCatalog/README.md

 # MyCardCatalog
 Simple Ruby project and XML database to track my books.
 This is a project to work with Ruby and use XML as a database.
 The initial user interface is a simple CLI.

-Interface and logic are in the initial stages of development.

 ## Getting Started